Best Altra Running Shoes

-- High arches.
 For people with high arches that don’t flex much, your foot style will put you leaning your weight towards the outsides of your feet.
-The best shoe to help support your type your arch is one made in a Neutral shoe style to help move your natural bodyweight so its sits a bit more inside the shoe and on the cushioning of the shoe.
+The best shoe to help support your type your arch is one made in a Neutral shoe style to help move your natural body weight, so it sits a bit more inside the shoe and on the cushioning of the shoe.

-- Medium Arch/Pronation.
-Most people fall into this category, and have flexible arches that make your ankles favor going inward each time you step, which is known as pronation.
+Most people fall into this category and have flexible arches that make your ankles favor going inward each time you step, which is known as pronation.
 If this describes your foot type, you’ll want a stability shoe because this type of shoe will be made to help stabilize the way your feet fall, giving you a more natural step.